Print This Bible Study

 How does a person exercise "faith toward God"?

-"Faith" is simply believing God, which will result in the person governing his actions or life accordingly.
+“Faith” is simply believing God, which will result in the person governing his life and actions accordingly.

 For the unsaved, it is simply placing one's trust, reliance in God's Son.
 He is the Savior, He has paid the price that God required, and a person places their trust in Him for salvation.
 It's that simple.

-James 2:14-26 is the great section on "faith and works" in Scripture.
+James 2:14-26 is a central section on “faith and works” in Scripture.
 And, within this section, the subject of works emanating out of faithfulness has to do with the saving of the soul (cf. James 1:21; 2:14).
-The saving of the soul, in turn, has to do, not with "milk," but with "strong meat."
-It has to do with the things surrounding the antitype of Melchizedek from Genesis 14:18, 19, dealt with in Hebrews 5-7 (see the author's book, SALVATION OF THE SOUL, Chap.
-5).
+The saving of the soul, in turn, has to do, not with “milk,” but with “solid food [strong meat].”
+It has to do with the things surrounding the antitype of Melchizedek from Genesis 14:18, 19, dealt with in Hebrews chapters five through seven.

 Thus, in this respect, "repentance from dead works" and "faith toward God," the first of the three categories listed in Hebrews 6:1, 2, carries one through the entirety of the Christian experience — from immaturity to maturity.
 "Repentance" and "faith" are fundamental and primary.
 And viewing these together is, so to speak, where one must begin.
 Consequently, the two are listed first among the three categories.

-The word "baptisms" is, in the Greek text as in the English text, plural in its usage in Hebrews 6:2; and teachings surrounding that which is in view, along with teachings surrounding that which is in view relative to the laying on of hands, is taken from teachings surrounding God's dealings with the Israelites in the Old Testament Scriptures.
+The word “baptisms” is, in the Greek text as in the English text, plural in its usage in Hebrews 6:2; and teachings surrounding that which is in view relative to baptisms, along with teachings surrounding that which is in view relative to the laying on of hands, is taken from teachings surrounding God’s dealings with the Israelites in the Old Testament Scriptures.

-The word "baptism," transliterated from the Greek word, baptizo, simply means to dip or to immerse.
-And translating the word as "washing" (with the thought of dipping or immersing [in water] in mind) would perhaps best convey, to the English reader, that which the writer of Hebrews had in mind.
+The word “baptism,” transliterated from the Greek word, baptizo, simply means to dip or to immerse.
+And translating the word as “washing” (with the thought of dipping or immersing [in water] in mind [ref.
+NASB]) would perhaps best convey, to the English reader, that which the writer of Hebrews had in mind.

-The typology in view, from this Old Testament account, is where Christ drew His teachings surrounding complete and partial washings when He washed the disciples' feet in John 13:2-20.
-Christ used two different words for "wash" — louo and nipto — when dealing with Peter relative to that which He was doing.
+The typology in view, from this Old Testament account, is where Christ drew His teachings surrounding complete and partial washings when He washed the disciples’ feet in John 13:2-20.
+Christ, relative to that which He was doing, used two different words for “wash” when dealing with Peter — louo and nipto.

-The need for partial washings would parallel the defilement experienced through contact with the world.
-The disciples were in continuous contact with a world that lay "in wickedness [lit., 'in the wicked one' (in Satan, the incumbent ruler)]" (1 John 5:19).
+The need for partial washings would parallel the defilement experienced by contact with the world.
+The disciples were in continuous contact with a world which lay “under the sway of the wicked one” [lit., ‘in the wicked one’ (in Satan, the incumbent ruler)]” (1 John 5:19).
 And, because of their contact with the world after this fashion, there would be no possible way that they could keep from becoming defiled at numerous, various times (1 John 1:8-10).
 Consequently, there would be a need for cleansing from such contact on a continuous basis.

 Christians are New Testament priests, who have been washed completely once — at the time of justification.
 But, because of continuous contact with the surrounding world, defilement can and does occur.
 And when such defilement occurs, the defiled person is to avail himself of provided cleansing, a partial washing.